How do you translate the expression to be thirsty in Italian?

 Questi pretzel mi fanno venire sete.

-These pretzels are making me thirsty.
+These pretzels make me thirsty.

 Now that you know how to say to be thirsty in Italian, help Lingookies grow with a like!